 Now that we’ve discussed how improve your website for Google, let’s move onto your webpages.

-A core part of your Google SEO strategy will focus on your webpages or content.
+A core part of your SEO for Google strategy will focus on your pages or content.
 By improving their SEO, you’re increasing their online visibility to Google, which can lead to a better ranking in search results and better results for your business.

 Optimize your webpages for Google by focusing on these six areas: